Perturbative QCD below charm threshold: theory and tensions with $e^+e^-$ data: Conclusions

 First, we have shown that the pQCD $\alpha_s$-expansion obtained in standard FOPT has a somewhat peculiar behavior: it apparently overshoots the true value in the first few orders and only later approaches a more stable result at higher orders at the expense of a change in sign for the coefficients.
 We used the large-$\beta_0$ limit and a model for pQCD higher-order coefficients to corroborate the conclusion that this series, albeit not completely `standard,' does not show signs of a problem and that the results at $\mathcal{O}(\alpha_s^4)$, known exactly~\cite{Baikov:2008jh,Herzog:2017dtz}, or order $\mathcal{O}(\alpha_s^5)$, which can be estimated, are, very likely, reasonable approximations to the true value of the series given our present precision.
 This conclusion was further corroborated with the use of the RF GC scheme~\cite{Benitez-Rathgeb:2022yqb,Benitez-Rathgeb:2022hfj}, designed to eliminate the leading IR renormalon of the pQCD series.
 The RF-CIPT series approaches the true value in the large-$\beta_0$ limit monotonically from below, and displays a very similar behavior in pQCD when we extend the series with Pad\'e-approximant results for higher orders.
 This again reinforces that pQCD is under control and is not likely to change significantly with unknown higher-order terms.
 We have performed a careful estimate of the error associated with the truncation of perturbation theory, and this error is very small when compared with the experimental uncertainties.
 In conclusion, there is very little room for changes in the pQCD contribution.

 We then investigated quantitatively the DV contribution, which account for the exponentially-damped residual oscillations in the spectral function.
 Our description of DVs is based on previous works~\cite{Boito:2017cnp,Cata:2005zj,Cata:2008ye}.
 The free DV parameters were fixed with external information from a hadronic $\tau$-decay analysis~\cite{Boito:2025pwg} and an analysis of exclusive KNT $R(s)$ data below $2.0$~GeV~\cite{Boito:2018yvl}.
 The results obtained from this pQCD $+$ DVs description nicely follow the oscillations observed in the KEDR data set, seen in Fig.~\ref{fig:R-theory-and-data}.
 Because the DV parameters are not well known, especially $\gamma_{1,0}$ and $\beta_{1,0}$, the error on the DV contribution is still very large.
 Although very visible for the lower-energy part of the inclusive $R_{uds}$ data, the DV contribution is essentially insignificant for $\sqrt{s}>2.8$~GeV, and can safely be neglected.
+These conclusions are predicated on the assumptions that underlie the DV parametrization that we employ, especially the assumption that the large $s$ regime is already attained.
+But one can also see the nice agreement of the central values with respect to KEDR data points as a test of these assumptions --- a test that the description passes successfully, although one should bear in mind that errors are large.

 We have then shown that the KEDR data are in good agreement with pQCD or the pQCD $+$ DV description of the $R_{uds}$ data, albeit the KEDR data tend to be systematically larger than theory.
 The BES-III data, on the other hand, are always larger than pQCD and many data points show a tension of the order of $3\sigma$ with pQCD results, especially for the set of data points with $\sqrt{s}\geq 3.4$~GeV.
 The inclusion of DVs improves the agreement between data and theory only for the first two data points, with $\sqrt{s}\leq 2.4$~GeV.
 The BES data sets also have a tendency to be larger than pQCD, but agree with theory within $2\sigma$ for most of the points.